 Notice the word “can.”
 Can implies an ability and thus, implies free will.
 So, the Molinist agrees — no one can come to Christ unless provided proper “drawing.”
 This drawing can be as simple as natural revelation which Paul says is available to all people and thus “no one has an excuse” (Romans 1:20).
 So, all have been drawn and *can* freely come to God [or at least freely NOT resist what God has made clear to all men] — but they do not have to; they are free to resist His revelation.

 Further, if it is true that all those who are drawn must — “irresistibly” — come to Christ, then this would logically lead to universalism.
 Consider the words of Jesus as we read John 12:32:

 “As for Me, if I am lifted up from the earth I will draw all people to Myself.”

 The key thing to remember is that “can” does not imply necessity.
 That is to say, “can” and “must” are two extremely different things.

 Next consider Ephesians 1:4-5:

 “For He chose us in Him, before the foundation of the world, to be holy and blameless in His sight.
 In love He predestined us to be adopted through Jesus Christ for Himself, according to His favor and will”

 Molinism solves the problem once again!
 On Molinism, God predestines all things (as the Bible makes clear), but does this without causally determining all things.
 Consider the words, “before the foundation of the world.”
-On Molinism, God possesses middle knowledge (part of His omniscience), and knows with perfect certainty who will freely choose to follow and love Him if He actualizes this particular world.
+On Molinism, God possesses middle knowledge (part of His omniscience), and knows with perfect certainty who would freely choose to follow and love Him if He actualizes this particular world.
 God knew logically “before the foundation of this world” who would freely and eternally love Him in this world if He actualized it.
 It follows that when God actualized this world (instead of another or none at all), He then predestined all who will freely choose to follow and love Christ eternally.

 Predestination ≠ Determinism